nandiniagrawal2003/Bug_Squashers_Hack22/README.md

-This repository contains the assets required to build the FINADEL METAVERSE  .
+This repository contains the assets required to build the FINADEL APPLICATION  .

 # An overview of the Metaverse